cyclr/docs/pages/v2/05-application-connectors/information/magento-2-information.md

 </section>
 <section class="card">

 ## Webhooks

-If you want to use webhooks with **Magento 2**, we have a dedicated **Magento 2 Webhooks** Connector and a plugin that you can install in your Magento 2 instance.
+If you want to use webhooks with **Magento 2**, Cyclr has a dedicated **Magento 2 Webhooks** connector and a plugin that you can install in your Magento 2 instance.

 For more information, see our [Magento 2 Webhooks connector](https://docs.cyclr.com/magento-2-webhooks-connector#magento-2-webhooks-setup) documentation.